What is the procedure for selling land with unpaid taxes?

 - Proof of ownership

-- Buyer’s Guide: Prepare informative materials about the land and its tax status.
+- Buyer’s Guide: Prepare a brochure that outlines the parcel and the associated tax issues.

 If you need more help with your property transaction, our team at We Buy Land Quick is ready to guide you through each step.